Step 3: Review/adjust your allocated timetable

 Once class sorting and allocation is completed, you can review and adjust your timetable before the adjustment period closes.

 Your timetable can change throughout the year.
 You’ll receive an email if a change is made to one of your allocated classes.
-You should check MyTimetable regularly during the review and adjust period, as class times and venues may change and new classes could be added (including more delivery mode options – eg on campus or online classes for Dual-Delivery subjects).
+You should check MyTimetable regularly during the review and adjust period, as there may be changes to your class times, venues, delivery mode options (eg on campus or online) and new classes may be added.

 To find out when you will receive your allocated timetable, see timetable dates.